Nohan Kenneh

-Nohan Kenneh (born 10 January 2003) is a professional footballer who plays as a midfielder for Ross County, on loan from Hibernian.
-Born in Liberia, he was a youth international for England.
+Nohan Kenneh (born 10 January 2003) is a Liberian professional footballer who plays as a midfielder for Tranmere Rovers and the Liberia national team.
+He is a former England youth international.

 Early and personal life

 Kenneh was born in Liberia, moving to the United Kingdom as a refugee at the age of six.

 Club career

-After playing for Bradford City and York City, Kenneh spent eight years with Leeds United, and was an unused first-team substitute on a number of occasions.
+After playing in the youth teams of Bradford City and York City, Kenneh spent eight years with Leeds United, and was an unused first-team substitute on a number of occasions.
 He received a yellow card for his celebrations as an unused substitute in a Premier League match against Wolverhampton Wanderers.

 Kenneh signed for Scottish club Hibernian in May 2022 on a three-year contract, with effect from 1 July.
 On 9 July 2022, he debuted for Hibernian during a 5–0 win over Clyde.
 On 13 August 2022, he scored his first professional goal in Hibernian's 2–1 loss away at Livingston in the Scottish Premiership.

-Kenneh was loaned to Ross County in January 2023.
+Kenneh was loaned to Ross County in January 2023, and to English club Shrewsbury Town in July 2023.

+On 1 January 2025, Kenneh returned on loan to Ross County until the end of the season.
+He was released by Hibernian in May 2025, at the end of his contract.

+In July 2025 he signed for Tranmere Rovers.